 We're officially in full-force holiday mode now, which means plenty of opportunity for overindulging at festive celebrations.
 No need to get all Grinchy-or put such strict limits on your eating that you end up feeling deprived.
 Here's how to enjoy yourself this party-packed season and still be able to fit into your pants when it's all over.

-Have a healthy snack before you go.
-You’ve heard it before: Have an apple before the party so you’re not so starved at the start of dinner that you wolf down everything in sight.
+You've heard it before: Have an apple before the party so you're not so starved at the start of dinner that you wolf down everything in sight.
 It works.
 (Try one of these under-250 calorie snacks.)
-Or down a couple of glasses of water: in one 2010 study, people who drank two cups of water before meals lost more weight than those who didn’t.
+Or down a couple of glasses of water: in one 2010 study, people who drank two cups of water before meals lost more weight than those who didn't.

-Survey the scene.
 When faced with a holiday spread, before you dive in, assess all your options and decide what you really want.
 Do you really need cheese and crackers, a handful of nuts and a mini quiche before a multi-course meal?
 Probably not.
-If it’s your style to taste a little of everything at a big holiday dinner, go easy on the appetizers so you actually have room for it.
+If it's your style to taste a little of everything at a big holiday dinner, go easy on the appetizers so you actually have room for it.
 (Stick with mostly the veggie platter and go easy on the dip.)
-If, on the other hand, you’re a sucker for starters, keep that in mind when you’re dishing out those starchy sides: choose the mashed potatoes or the stuffing—or smaller servings of each.
-What “Healthy” Holiday Foods Should You Avoid?
+If, on the other hand, you're a sucker for starters, keep that in mind when you're dishing out those starchy sides: choose the mashed potatoes or the stuffing-or smaller servings of each.
+What "Healthy" Holiday Foods Should You Avoid?
 Find out here.

 Make a plate-and don't be quick to empty the "discards."
 Research has shown that seeing the "evidence" of what we've eaten-like bones from chicken or turkey and the shells of nuts-helps us to eat less.